Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Introduction

 Equation \refEqn{eqn:cgle_pde} describes the time evolution of a complex-valued field $A(x,t)$.
 The parameters $R$, $\nu$, and $\mu$ in the equation are real.
 When $R > 0$ there is, in general, nontrivial spatio-temporal behavior and this is therefore the region of interest.
 The parameters $\nu$ and $\mu$ are measures of the linear and nonlinear dispersion, respectively \cite{aranson02,levermore96}.
-It is known that in the form \refEqn{eqn:cgle_pde} the {CGLE} generates a continuous semiflow on a variety of spaces \cite{Bart,Doelman,levermore96,temambook}.

 As will be discussed in detail in Section~\ref{sec:problem_statement}, the {CGLE} has a three-parameter group $\cglegroup = \torus^2 \times \reals$ of continuous symmetries generated by space-time translations and a rotation of the complex field $A$.
-Thus, we focus our study on invariant solutions of the {CGLE} that satisfy \eqsp for some $(\varphi, S) \in \torus^2$ and $T > 0$.
-The interest here is on invariant solutions of the {CGLE} having multiple frequencies active in their temporal spectrum, not on single-frequency solutions $A(x,t) = B(x) \e^{\ii\omega t}$ (see, for example, \cite{doelman89,holmes86,kapitula96}) or generalized traveling waves (also called coherent structures) $A(x,t) = \rho(x-vt) \e^{\ii\phi(x-vt)} \e^{\ii\omega t}$, where $\rho$ and $\phi$ are real-valued functions and $\omega$ is some frequency (see, for example, \cite{aranson02,brusch01,mielke02,vanHecke02}).
-The class of single-frequency and generalized traveling wave solutions have been studied more extensively than the multiple-frequency class, wherein lies our focus.
-The desired invariant solutions are sought from those of a system of nonlinear algebraic equations resulting from the use of a spectral-Galerkin discretization of the {CGLE} in both space and time.
-Hence, the method used does not fall in the (more commonly used) class of multiple-shooting algorithms for computing periodic orbits.
-Details concerning the discretization are provided in Section~\ref{sec:discretization}.
-We note that the {CGLE} is also invariant under the action of the discrete group of transformations $A(x,t) \rightarrow A(-x,t)$ and thus solutions of the {CGLE} may also be fixed by this $\integers_2$-symmetry.
-While it is not uncommon in numerical continuation studies to center on solutions fixed by the $\integers_2$-symmetry (for example, even solutions), we make no such restriction here in order to work with a more general set of solutions.
+Thus, we focus our study on invariant solutions of the {CGLE}, namely, the ones that in addition to \refEqn{eqn:cgle_pde} and \refEqn{eqn:cgle_bcs} satisfy

+for some $(\varphi, S) \in \torus^2$ and $T > 0$.
+The interest here is on invariant solutions of the {CGLE} having multiple frequencies active in their temporal spectrum, not on single-frequency solutions $A(x,t) = B(x) \e^{\ii\omega t}$ \cite{doelman89,holmes86,kapitula96} or generalized traveling waves $A(x,t) = \rho(x-vt) \e^{\ii\phi(x-vt)} \e^{\ii\omega t}$, where $\rho$ and $\phi$ are real-valued functions and $\omega$ is some frequency \cite{aranson02,brusch01,mielke02,vanHecke02}, which have been considered more extensively than the multiple-frequency class.
+The {CGLE} is also invariant under the action of the discrete group of transformations $A(x,t) \rightarrow A(-x,t)$ and thus solutions of the {CGLE} may also be fixed by this $\integers_2$-symmetry.
+While it is not uncommon in studies to center on solutions fixed by the $\integers_2$-symmetry (for example, even solutions), we make no such restriction here in order to work with a broader solution space.